Meet Our Therapists

 John is a Licensed Professional Counselor Intern from Copperas Cove.
 After receiving a Bachelors from the University of Texas at Austin, John spent the early part of his career as a coach and teacher.
 He then focused his energy on taking the necessary steps to be credentialed to coach players on his favorite part of sports: the mental game.
 He attended the University of Texas at Permian Basin obtaining a Master of Science in Kinesiology specializing in Sports Psychology.
 He also obtained a Master's Degree in Education specializing in Counseling from Texas A&M-Central Texas.

 - Adolescent therapy

-John has works with adults, teens, & children.
+John works with children, teens and adults.
 He has experience working with young people in a therapeutic environment as well as the school setting.
-His demeanor and experience lend themselves to the effective treatment of individuals of all ages with with anxiety, PTSD, performance issues, self-concept, self-esteem, and anger management concerns.
-He also works with children & adolescents regarding behavioral concerns, school issues, and stress management, He is level 2 certified in Rapid Resolution Therapy but also is comfortable several different therapeutic techniques, such as Cognitive Behavior Therapy and Person-Centered Therapy.
-In addition to working as a school counselor at Copperas Cove High School, John counsels youth at the Bell County Juvenile Detention Center in Killeen.
-John offers both individual and group counseling opportunities, and offers weekend and evening hours.
+His demeanor and experience lend themselves to the effective treatment of individuals with anxiety, PTSD, performance issues, self-concept, and self-esteem issues.
+He is certified in Rapid Resolution Therapy and a member of the Institute for Rapid Resolution Therapy.
+He is also comfortable with several different therapeutic techniques, including Cognitive Behavior Therapy and Person-Centered Therapy.
+John offers both individual and group counseling opportunities.

 MA, LPC Intern